evajnewby/SC-River_NDVI/README.md

 - 2019-02-23,
 - 2019-04-12,
 - 2019-07-01.

-Additionally, study_sites are polygons representing the vegetation community sites.
+Additionally, the study_sites.shp are polygons representing the vegetation community sites.

 ## Repository Structure
 ```bash